Spin Light of neutrino in polarized matter: Introduction

 Another factor that can affect neutrino motion and radiation in dense astrophysical matter is its (spin) polarization.
 This matter characteristic can be of different origin, being either a source or a consequence of the magnetic field present in the astrophysical environment.
 This circumstance is especially relevant to magnetars, where magnetic fields are thought to reach magnitudes as high as $10^{18}-10^{19}$~G \cite{VidanaPRC2015}.
 If matter generates the field, the polarization is thought to be due to ferromagnetic phase transition of nuclear matter (see \cite{HashimotoPRD2014,EtoPRD2013,VidanaPRC2016} and references therein).
 Another scenario utilize the concept of dynamo mechanism of some kind and a magnetic flux conservation \cite{TurollaRPP2015} (and also references therein) to obtain large magnetic fields which then polarize the matter.
 We also point at a possibility of having spin-polarized nuclear matter without necessarily generated substantial magnetic field.
 For instance, Skyrme forces have shown to manifest such a property under certain conditions \cite{KutscheraPLB1994,Perez-GarciaPRC2008}.

+The substantial polarization and possible phase transition for matter of dense astrophysical objects and in particular of magnetars are widely discussed in connection with the elaboration of the equation of state (EOS) for hadronic matter at high densities (up to $n\simeq10n_{0}$) \cite{Dutra-Scirme:2012,Mikheev-Lanskoy(EOS):2022}.
+This problem is one of the most pressing and important in modern nuclear physics and it has not only purely theoretical meaning.
+Knowledge of such an equation is required to describe the observed properties of neutron stars, supernova explosions, and the emission of gravitational waves during the merger of binary neutron stars.

+Over the past decade, our knowledge of neutron stars has expanded significantly: new mass and radius measurements have been made (see \cite{Koehn(EOS):2025} and references therein).
+The recent observation of the GW170817 event, conducted within the multi-messenger approach, was the first observation of a binary neutron star merger accompanied by the emission of gravitational waves, together with the detection of a short gamma-ray burst (see review \cite{Poggiani-GW170817:2025}).
+Analysis of the obtained results makes it possible to establish important constraints on the parameters of the EOS and allows for the emergence of spin-polarized nuclear matter in the inner regions of neutron stars, with a possible phase transition from the unpolarized to the spin-polarized state \cite{Tews-Schwenk-Ph-Trans:2020}.
+Moreover, the real scenario based on data from the GW170817 suggests that up to 60\% of baryons have their spins polarized during NS merger \cite{Tan-Khoa-60:2020}.

 The polarization of matter modifies its net interaction with neutrinos and leads to changing neutrino states.
 In this article, we describe these states and the new $SL\nu$ radiation properties that appear in this case.
 We will not go into details of how the field and matter polarization are distributed in compact objects, rather we aim to assess general features obtained by $SL\nu$ due to matter polarization.
-In this light, we consider below the problem of neutrino motion and $SL\nu$ radiation in non-moving matter with uniform density and polarization.
+We would like to stress that since the magnetic moment for Majorana neutrinos is zero, the neutrino under study has to be of the Dirac type.
+In this light, we consider below the problem of Dirac neutrino motion and $SL\nu$ radiation in non-moving matter with uniform density and polarization.
 Besides, we will not be interested here in the question of how the matter acquires the polarization and will treat it as an independent fixed quantity.